nikilasjohn/Alexa-TFS/README.md

 This intent used to ask the user how much they would like to pay on their bill and process it ``

-## Summary
+## Execution

-To run this program, it requires an Alexa Skill with the code endpoint being hosted on AWS Lambda
+To run this program, it requires a basic Alexa Skill, follow these steps below to set one up:

 1. Go to https://developer.amazon.com/alexa/console/ask and sign in
+2. Click the 'Create Skill' icon
+3. Name your skill
+4. In 'Choose a type of experience', select 'Other'
+5. In 'Choose a model', select 'Custom'
+6. In 'Hosting services', select 'Provision your own'
+7. On the Templates page, select 'Start from Scratch'
+8. Review your selections, and then create your skill

+The first screen you are greeted with is the Alexa Skill Development Console.
+Here you will go to the 'Interaction Model' tab on the left and select 'JSON editor'.
+Once you are at this screen, drag and drop the

 ## Reference
 https://awskarthik82.medium.com/account-linking-amazon-alexa-and-forgerock-openam-using-oauth2-authorization-grant-17a54730abc5